chenlabgccri/scdNet/README.md

 Yu-Chiao Chiu1, Yidong Chen1,2

-1Greehey Children’s Cancer Research Institute 2Department of Epidemiology and Biostatistics University of Texas Health Science Center at San Antonio San Antonio, TX 78229, USA
+1Greehey Children’s Cancer Research Institute, 2Department of Epidemiology and Biostatistics, University of Texas Health Science Center at San Antonio, San Antonio, TX 78229, USA

 Li-Ju Wang3, Tzu-Hung Hsiao3

-3Department of Medical Research
+3Department of Medical Research,
-Taichung Veterans General Hospital
+Taichung Veterans General Hospital,
 Taichung 40705, Taiwan

 Manuscript of scDNA is under consideration for a presentation in The IEEE International Conference on Bioinformatics and